 Best for Shine: dpHue Gloss+ Semi-Permanent Hair Color and Deep Conditioner

 Achieving any desired blonde shade requires bleaching, which takes a serious toll on your hair, leaving it dry and lackluster.
 Enter this formula, a semi-permanent toning color in a deeply conditioning base.
-It’s so conditioning that you can truly use it as often as you want, without any damage to your strands.
-Leave it on for anywhere from three to 20 minutes (depending on how much toning you need, it also comes in 11 different shades, FYI) and you’ll be left with refreshed color and mirror-like shine.
+It’s so conditioning that you can truly use it as often as you want without any damage to your hair.
+Leave it on for anywhere from three to 20 minutes (depending on how much toning you need, it also comes in 11 different shades, FYI), and you’ll be left with refreshed color and mirror-like shine.

 Best Permanent Color: Wella ColorCharm Permanent Liquid Hair Toner

 A good toning treatment can go a long way towards keeping your blond in tip-top shape.
-We love the customization and versatility of the IGK Mixed Feelings Leave-In Blonde Toning Drops, which can be mixed in with any shampoo, conditioner, or styler.
-Drugstore shoppers should nab the John Frieda Sheer Blonde Colour Renew Purple Shampoo; the Amika Bust Your Brass Cool Blonde Shampoo is another great, easy-to-use, toning shampoo.
-And if your strands need a little extra TLC, the Verb Purple Hair Mask is the way to go, a purple-tinted mask that delivers hydrating and reparative benefits, plus UV protectors to further keep your color vibrant.
+We love the customization and versatility of the IGK Mixed Feelings Leave-In Blonde Toning Drops (view at Sephora), which can be mixed in with any shampoo, conditioner, or styler.
+Drugstore shoppers should nab the John Frieda Sheer Blonde Colour Renew Purple Shampoo (view at Walmart); the Amika Bust Your Brass Cool Blonde Shampoo (view at Sephora) is another great, easy-to-use, toning shampoo.
+And if your hair needs a little extra TLC, the Verb Purple Hair Mask (view at Sephora) is the way to go.
+It's a purple-tinted mask that delivers hydrating and reparative benefits, plus UV protectors to further keep your color vibrant.

 Have more orange-tinged brassiness than yellow?
 To bring it back to the color wheel, toning products with blue pigments are the best option for combatting any icky orange cast plaguing your blonde.

-If you’re not a natural blonde, all that lightening and bleaching takes a toll on your tresses.
-Choosing toners that have conditioning and hydrating ingredients built-in not only will help strengthen your strands, but also will have the added benefit of upping the shine factor of your hair, too.
+If you’re not a natural blonde, all that lightening and bleaching takes a toll on your hair.
+Choosing toners that have conditioning and hydrating ingredients built-in not only will help strengthen your hair but will also have the added benefit of upping the shine factor of your hair, too.

 What does toner do for blonde hair?